Jesus of Nazareth

 (Third Thesis of the PP) Human beings can recognize their divine spark and the secret ground that is its source

 What this implies--this is absolutely crucial--is that the claims of the perennial philosophy do not have to be accepted blindly.
 Rather each of us can test them for ourselves and decide their validity based on our direct experience.
-Although the soul or innermost Self (because it is non-physical) cannot be known by the senses or the instruments of science, it can be known by careful introspection [jkk annotation] and by practicing some essential practices recommended by the world’s religious-spiritual traditions that could awaken heart and mind.
+Although the soul or innermost Self (because it is non-physical) cannot be known by the senses or the instruments of science, it can be known by careful introspection [jkk annotation] and by practicing some essential practices recommended by the world’s spiritual-wisdom traditions that could awaken heart and mind.
 (See the link below)